 There are 3 baths – scalding hot, pleasantly warm and freezing cold.
 As well as the baths, there’s a steam room and a hot-stone area.
 But forget a small line of black stones on your back – these are giant slabs of roasting-hot marble to lie on.

 Everywhere is lit by candles and mostly silent.
-All I need to do is to make my way round the circuit and remember to empty my mind of Malaga guides, copywriting and daily chores.
+All I need to do is to make my way around the circuit and remember to empty my mind of Malaga guides, copywriting and daily chores.
 That turns out to be easy – slip into the water, lie back and contemplate the light and reflections playing on the water.

 All too soon a Tibetan chime signals the end of the session and it’s back to real life.
 But the relaxation continues as I make my way home and I know this is definitely something to treat yourself to in Malaga.
 The Moors certainly knew how to do things properly!